The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Spectacle Blind Flange Advantages & Disadvantages

-A spectacle blind flange provides flexible isolation and visual confirmation but requires more space and may add weight.
+A spectacle blind flange provides positive isolation with visual confirmation, but requires clearance, correct bolt-length management, and disciplined reassembly after switching.

 Advantages